-Since the foreign risk premium shock is correlated with the risk premium shock to Swedish private bonds, a positive shock to the foreign risk premium leads to an increased demand for bond savings in Sweden as well.
-Because of increased savings, consumption of the Ricardian households in Sweden and hence output of consumption goods falls.
+Figure 8: Economic outcome after a shock to the monetary policy rate $\breve{i}t^{notational}$ consumption goods falls.
 This leads to a lower demand for domestically produced intermediate goods, which in turn leads to a decreased demand for labor and a higher unemployment rate.
 The latter induces the Swedish central bank to decrease the monetary policy rate.
-Initially the foreign policy rate is lower than the Swedish rate.
+Initially the Foreign policy rate is lower than the Swedish rate.
 However, in the determination of the exchange rate the whole interest rate path is taken into account.
-After ten quarters the foreign policy rate is higher than the Swedish one and the exchange rate is therefore depreciating.
+After five years the foreign policy rate is higher than the Swedish one and the exchange rate is therefore depreciating.